KnightKody/Kutztown/README.md

 ## Unlisted Courses
 - CSC 125 (Discrete Math for Computing 1)
-  - All assignments were done by paper or online book
+  - All assignments were done by paper or online
 - CSC 126 (Discrete Math for Computing 2)
+  - All assignments were done by paper or online
+- CSC 150 (Ethical, Legal, and Professional Impacts of the Digital Age)
-  - All assignments were done by paper or online book
+  - All assignments were done by paper or online

  ## Grades